Bank Failures, Risk Monitoring and the Market for Bank Control (with Geoffrey P. Miller), 88 Columbia Law Review 1153 (1988)

 Date of Authorship for this Version

 Macey, Jonathan R. and Miller, Geoffrey P., "Bank Failures, Risk Monitoring and the Market for Bank Control" (1988).
 Faculty Scholarship Series.
-Paper 1741.
+1741.